 The NFIB's latest polling data reveals:

-These findings are shaping the conversation in Washington, especially as Congress evaluates broader tax code revisions heading into the 2026 tax year.
+These findings shaped the conversation in Congress, especially as lawmakers evaluated broader tax code revisions heading into the 2026 tax year.

 If you own a small business, especially one structured as a pass-through entity, the 20% QBI deduction can provide: